Log in or Sign Up

 • Cool the seeds for 10 minutes.^

 • Process the seeds in a food processor until they're creamy.
 This can take up to 6 minutes.
 Be patient and they will get creamy.
-See photo below
+Don't stop when they're still grainy.
+See photo below.

 • Grind maple sugar in a spice grinder.
 This step is optional, but highly recommended because granular sugar/sweetener will make the sunflower butter gritty in texture.